aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

     dex::WriteToFile(
     	"output.xls",			! location + name of the output file
     	"ExcelMapping",			! mapping name
-    	1				! indicates whether to use a pretty writer );
+    	1				! use a pretty writer
+    );

 The output: